jdreaver/jdreaver.com/drafts/2014-06-20-one-advantage-of-tdd.markdown

 Like any decent development methodology, some programmers find out about TDD and quickly proclaim it to be the One True Way™ to write code.
-In my opinion, TDD can be great when you feel like using it, and when it is appropriate.
+In my opinion, TDD can be great when you feel it is appropriate.
 Of course, deciding when to use it is a matter of taste and experience.
-This post won't advocate for TDD all the time, but it will highlight one advantage of
-TDD: **you know your tests are testing what they are supposed to test.**
+This post won't advocate for TDD all the time, but it will highlight one advantage of TDD: **you know your tests are testing what they are supposed to test.**

-Consider the fact that we write tests to verify the correctness of part of our code.
-How do we verify our tests?
+Consider the fact that we write tests to help verify the correctness of our code.
+We know that even though we write tests, there are still bugs lurking, waiting to reveal themselves when we least expect them to.
+Also be aware that some of those bugs may lie in our testing code.
+How, then, do we verify our tests?
 That is, how do we **know** our tests are actually testing our code?
 Is it turtles all the way down; tests on tests on tests?

+In this article, I am going to discuss the class of bugs that lie in tests, and result in a *passing* test when the test should fail.
 I argue that **it is important to see a test fail, and then pass when the correct code is written**.
 I arrived when something like the following example happened to me.

+## Turtles all the way down...

+How do we ensure tests are correct?
+Let's assume that we cannot be 100% free of bugs.
+That is, given enough time, our software will act erroneously.
+We don't write tests with the expectation that every bug will be caught.
+Instead, **we write tests to decrease the probability of a bug occurring.** Passing tests, then, can be considered *empirical evidence* that our code works as intended.

+When we consider how to verify our tests are correct, we can't just write more tests.
+At that point, it's turtles all the way down; we end up at square one.
+Instead, we can shoot for the less-lofty goal of *supporting* the evidence that our test works as intended.
+Like I proposed earlier, seeing a test fail, then pass after the code has changed provides strong evidence that the test works as intended.

 ## Example